MORNING REWIND: Top 5 stories you may have missed

 GOOD MORNING Central Queensland,

-The biggest story of the day yesterday was again a 24-year-old man pleading not guilty after police found $45,100 in cash hidden in the boot of his partner's car.
+The biggest story of the day yesterday was a fatal crash on Emu Park Rd, Nankin.

 (Catch Up HERE)